 Asymmetric cryptography is the central technology behind Public Key Infrastructure (PKI) that allows scalable issuance, revocation, and management of digital certificates.
-Certificates are used for strong authentication, digital signatures, and they form the basis of trust for other security method and protocols, such as SSL/TLS.
-PKI has sometimes been called the ID card office of the Internet, as PKI allows for reliable, 3rd party vouched identity verification of peers that have not encountered each other before.
+Certificates are used for strong authentication, and digital signatures and they form the basis of trust for other security methods and protocols, such as SSL/TLS.
+PKI has sometimes been called the ID card office of the Internet, as PKI allows for reliable, 3rd party vouched for identity verification of peers that have not encountered each other before.

 Practical Uses of Hash Algorithms

 Ensuring the integrity of data that has been received from online sources is one of the most common practical applications of hash algorithms.
 A rather simple and manual example of using hashes are various file download scenarios, where published hashes allow downloaders to verify the integrity of the file they receive.

 In a more advanced and automated way, the different hash algorithms have been integrated in secure communications protocols, virus scanners, content management systems, and e-commerce platforms.
 In these practical applications, cryptographic hashes and message digests are being used to ensure the integrity of data as it traverses between systems and networks.

 Data Privacy Protection

 The most common and probably easiest understood use of cryptography are the symmetric ciphers.
 A symmetric encryption algorithm is a method that renders data "hidden" when applied in one direction and returns the data readable when used in the other direction.
 The symmetric (secret) key functions like the password for the protected data.
 These algorithms are typically rather fast to execute, and they are used extensively to guarantee the privacy of data in network communications, databases/hard drives, and other applications where relatively large volumes of data need to be cryptographically processed in real time (or close to real time).